robvdw/Decision-Support-Systems-In-Allied-Healthcare/README.md

 # What is NLP?

 [Natural Language Processing (NLP)](https://www.ibm.com/cloud/learn/natural-language-processing) is a AI-discipline that leverages [linguistics](https://en.wikipedia.org/wiki/Linguistics) and [computer science](https://en.wikipedia.org/wiki/Computer_science) to make human language intelligible to machines.
+NLP uses syntactic and semantic analysis of text and speech to determine the meaning of a sentence.
+Syntax refers to the grammatical structure of a sentence, while semantics alludes to its intended meaning.

 By allowing computers to automatically analyze massive sets of data, NLP can help you find meaningful information in just seconds.

 NLP is broadly made of two parts [NLU + NLG](https://www.ibm.com/blogs/watson/2020/11/nlp-vs-nlu-vs-nlg-the-differences-between-three-natural-language-processing-concepts/):